ferrywlto/maui-interop-demo/README.md

 This repository contains a demo project which recorded how I setup a minimal demo to achieve interoperability between .NET MAUI and Swift for iOS development.

-When you click on the button in the app, it will call a Swift function log a hello world message.
+When you click on the button in the app, it will call a Swift function and log a hello world message.

+Both static library and framework approaches are demonstrated in this demo.

+Personally I don't see much benefit to use framework over static library for simple interoperability use cases.

 ![MAUI App Screenshot](/Doc/MAUI-app-ios.png)